telegraph/telegraph-engineer-laptop/README.md

 1. bootstrap - this will setup the default applications needed by most developers, using homebrew
 1. {USER}.local - this is where you add your customisations
       *  Note - You do not need to add your own customisations.
+1. config/Brewfile.local - this is where you add brews for apps you want installed

 Please pay attention when running the scripts - you will be prompted for